Authentication vs. Authorization: Understanding the Difference

 Common Types of Authentication

-Typically, authentication processes use one of the following to confirm your identity:
+Authentication processes often rely on one or more of the following elements to verify identity:

 The Difference Between Authentication and Authorization